-Public hearings, meetings will be published as a display ad in the non-legal section of the newspaper of record, the Tri-City Herald at least 14 days prior to the hearing.
+Public hearings, meetings will be published as a display ad in the non-legal section of the newspaper of record, the Tri-City Herald and at respective member city's website at least 14 days prior to the hearing.
+Public hearing notices will also be made available to one bilingual publication.
 The notice will include some or all of the following information as appropriate to the particular event:

-- The date, time and place.

-- Estimated amount of funds that will be available for distribution, and the amount that will benefit low and moderate-income persons.

-- Topic(s) to be discussed including, but not limited to, housing and community development needs, development of proposed activities, and review of program performance.

-- Proposed strategies and actions for AFFH.

-- The date, time and place.

-- Basic information about the program(s).

-- Timing and procedures followed in the development and approval of the CPS, Annual Action Plan, Substantial Amendments, or CAPER. - Contact name and phone number for requesting additional information or special accommodations.
+- The date, time and place. - Estimated amount of funds that will be available for distribution, and the amount that will benefit low and moderate-income persons. - Topic(s) to be discussed including, but not limited to, housing and community development needs, development of proposed activities, and review of program performance. - Proposed strategies and actions for AFH. - Basic information about the program(s). - Timing and procedures followed in the development and approval of the CP, Annual Action Plan, Substantial Amendments, or CAPER. - Contact name and phone number for requesting additional information or special accommodations.

-Public hearings and meetings will be held at times and in locations convenient to potential or actual beneficiaries, and that are easily accessible to disabled persons.
+Public hearings and meetings will be held at times and in locations convenient to potential or actual beneficiaries, and that are easily accessible to persons with disabilities.
 All comments and views of residents of the community in writing or orally during a public hearing or meeting will be considered and attached to the plan.